-Google’s success is based on its high quality human resources.
+Google’s (Alphabet’s) success is based on its high-quality human resources.
 The company generally emphasizes smartness and excellence among its employees.
-Google’s human resource management also includes carefully selected strategies, methods, and techniques for recruitment and selection, and for the retention of high quality workers.
-The firm’s recruitment practices and selection process ensure an adequate workforce.
-The retention programs at Google are designed to retain excellent employees, who are the foundation of the business strengths noted in the SWOT analysis of Google (Alphabet).
+The information technology company’s human resource management also includes carefully selected strategies, methods, and techniques for recruitment and selection, and for the retention of high-quality workers.
+Recruitment practices, selection processes, and retention programs ensure an adequate workforce and retain excellent employees, who are the foundation of the business strengths noted in the SWOT analysis of Google (Alphabet).
 These programs also attract employees to the firm.
 The company is now one of the best places to work.
-This popularity and positive perception indicates the success of the firm’s human resource management in recruitment, selection, and employee retention.
+Such popularity and positive perception indicate the success of Alphabet’s human resource management in recruitment, selection, and employee retention.

-This article is part of a series on Google’s human resource management:
+This article is part of a series on Google’s (Alphabet’s) human resource management:

-- Google’s HRM: HR Planning, Job Analysis & Design
+- Google (Alphabet) HRM: HR Planning, Job Analysis & Design

 Sources.
 Google’s human resource management uses a mixture of internal and external recruitment sources to maintain the adequacy of its human resources.
 The company uses promotions, transfers, and trainees/interns as the main internal recruitment sources for HR needs.
 On the other hand, the external recruitment sources at Google include educational institutions and respondents to job advertisements.
 Most of these ads are available through the Careers section of Google’s website.
 Through these recruitment sources, the company facilitates a continuous influx of qualified workers, while matching these employees’ capabilities with human resource needs.

 The most significant criteria used in Google’s human resource management for the selection of applicants are smartness, creativity, drive for excellence, and alignment with the organization.
 The company does not use work experience as a major criterion for selection.
-These criteria are based on the firm’s goal of maximizing innovation to support Google’s (Alphabet’s) generic competitive strategy and intensive growth strategies.
+These criteria are based on the goal of maximizing innovation to support Google’s (Alphabet’s) generic competitive strategy and intensive growth strategies.
 For instance, the company’s human resource selection provides the HR support for software engineering, hardware design, and consumer electronics marketing.

 There are different processes used for the selection of applicants at Google.
 However, in general, the company’s selection process involves background checks, preliminary screening, on-the-job tests, and interviews.
 Google’s human resource management uses different procedures and steps for the various positions in the organization.
 For instance, on-the-job tests are generally used for positions that are more frequently filled through absorption of interns and trainees.

-Google’s compensation packages are the main HRM tool that the company uses for retaining high-quality human resources to fulfill the strategies and goals set in Alphabet’s (Google’s) corporate mission statement and corporate vision statement.
+Compensation packages are the main HRM tool that the business uses for retaining high-quality human resources to fulfill the strategies and goals set in Alphabet’s (Google’s) corporate mission statement and corporate vision statement.
 The company’s compensation packages are competitive and above average.
 For example, Google provides high salaries and wages.
 In addition, employees get free meals and other incentives and benefits.
 The typical design of the company’s offices emphasizes fun and creativity, which attract and retain creative and innovative workers.
-Google’s human resource management uses coaching and mentoring to retain and develop employees with leadership potential.
+Alphabet’s human resource management uses coaching and mentoring to retain and develop employees with leadership potential.